wshekrota/egopipe/README.md

 it and start the setup process by copying the mentioned files to the logstash directory.
 If you need simple testing deployment consider using containers.
 I have sample Dockerfiles in my egopipe_containers repo on my github account.
-These will build a cache for you so you can restart containers at will.
-Remember stopping and starting again destroys the existing index(s).
+These will build a cache for you so you can start containers at will.
+Remember stopping and starting again destroys the existing index(s). (for now)

 The egopipe install directory is /etc/logstash/conf.d.
 But we have to put the non pipe files out of logstash reach creating an ego sub directory there.